Health and Safety

 In the case of an emergency or injury, parents are always contacted right away via their home & cell phones while the child is being treated.

-All medications (other than inhalers) are dispersed, monitored and documented by the camp nurse daily.
-Parents will submit this information on their medical form when registering online.
-EpiPens are kept with your camper’s counselor at all times.
-We will review your camper’s medical information with parents on arrival, clarifying all instructions and dosages.
+All medications (other than inhalers) are locked up, dispersed, monitored and documented by the camp nurse daily.
+Parents will submit this information

 At Mt.
 Gilead, we invest heavily in your child’s safety at camp and have one of the highest staff to camper ratios at 1 Staff member to every 6 Campers.

 Red Cross Lifeguarding: Mt.
 Gilead is a registered Red Cross Lifeguard Training location.
 We train our own lifeguards (and sometimes other camps as well) on-site annually in CPR, First Aid, and Water Rescues.
 This allows us to have the majority of our staff trained for any medical emergency, at any time.
 Counselors unable to be trained as a red cross certified lifeguard receive CPR and First Aid training separately before camp begins.

 Fire Safety: Mt.
 Gilead uses an outside agency to annually fill, check, and certify it’s fire extinguishers which are located in every one of our buildings.
 All Staff

 High Ropes Safety: Mt.
 Gilead uses an outside ACCT Accredited agency to train and certify all of our high ropes instructors and staff.
 All staff are over 21 years of age and must pass a physical and written test before working on our ropes course.
 The ropes, harnesses, helmets, platforms

 Riflery Safety: Mt.
 Gilead uses an outside National Rifle Association trainer to train, test and certify all of our riflery instructors.
 All staff are over 21 years of age and must pass a physical and written test before leading riflery activities.
 All rifles used in our riflery program are 22